Sometimes you’re Kiss . . . and sometimes you’re Rockicks: Phantoms from the Rock ’n’ Roll Oblivion

 END

-R.D Francis is the writer of The Ghosts of Jim Morrison, the Phantom of Detroit, and the Fates of Rock ’n’ Roll and Tales from a Wizard: The Oral History of Walpurgis, both books explore the life and times of the man who recorded the mysterious 1974 album, Phantom’s Divine Comedy: Part 1 — and replaced Jim Morrison in the Doors.
+R.D Francis is the writer of The Ghosts of Jim Morrison, the Phantom of Detroit, and the Fates of Rock ’n’ Roll and Tales from a Wizard: The Oral History of Walpurgis, available at all eRetailers for all eReaders.
+He also writes on music for Ugly Things Magazine.